xjjak/LapCal/README.md

 ## Attributions

-For the Ring CAD models in OpenSCAD we use the [Round-Anything library by Irev-Dev](https://github.com/Irev-Dev/Round-Anything), which is licensed under the MIT License.
+For the ring CAD models in OpenSCAD we use the [Round-Anything library by Irev-Dev](https://github.com/Irev-Dev/Round-Anything), which is licensed under the MIT License.